NikolaiTeslovich/QCoDeS-Interfacing/README.md

 ### QCoDeS & driver installation

-To actually install QCoDeS, first a conda environment was created following this [installation guide](https://qcodes.github.io/Qcodes/start/index.html) using python version 3.9, the latest supported by QCoDeS:
+To install QCoDeS, first a conda environment was created using python version 3.9, the latest supported by QCoDeS:
 ```
 conda create -n qcodes python=3.9
 ```